idehub/pandoras-public/README.md

+## Pandoras - Devils Drinking game

-## This party game gives «Truth or Dare» a proper overhaul.
+### This party game gives «Truth or Dare» a proper overhaul.
 We dare you to open Pandora’s Box…

 Break the ice, get to know each other, laugh, cry and take the party to a whole new level with this party booster of a drinking game!
 <br/><br/>